 - DNS server policy

-A DNS server policy lets you access name resolution services provided by Google Cloud in a VPC network with inbound forwarding, or change the VPC name resolution order with outbound forwarding.
+A DNS server policy lets you access name resolution services provided by Google Cloud in a VPC network with inbound forwarding, or supersede the VPC name resolution order with an outbound server policy.
+For more information, see DNS server policies.

 Most subdomains are only records in the managed zone for the parent domain.
 Subdomains that are delegated by creating NS (name server) records in their parent domain's zone need to have their own zones as well.